 South Carolina Code sets the statute of limitations for any case arising from a car accident.
 This statute provides you three years to sue the state courts for a civil remedy, whether for car accident injury, vehicle damage, or wrongful death resulting from a car crash.

 Besides pursuing economic and non-economic damages, you can also seek punitive damages.
 Punitive damages aren’t a form of compensation for an accident victim’s expenses and suffering.
 Instead, they serve to punish the individual that caused the crash and aim to deter similar behavior in the future.
 It’s a rare financial award juries only provide in situations where acts of malice, fraud, or willful or wanton conduct occurred.
 You must have clear and convincing evidence of the at-fault party’s actions.

 At DeMayo Law Offices, our North and South Carolina rear-end collision lawyers understand the stress of pursuing compensation after a rear-end collision.
 You’re feeling overwhelmed with the recovery process, expensive medical bills, and the inability to take care of your family.
 We’ll relieve your burden and handle every legal aspect of your case.
 Your only job will be to focus on healing your injuries.

 Our firm is happy to meet with prospective clients for a free consultation.
 There’s no risk in speaking with us about your accident and determining the best legal options to cover your damages.
 We also take cases on contingency, which means you don’t have to pay upfront fees or costs.
 We don’t get paid unless you get paid.

-If you sustained injuries in a rear-end collision in North Carolina and need help with your case, contact DeMayo Law Offices at (877) 333-1000.
+If you sustained injuries in a rear-end collision in North and South Carolina and need help with your case, contact DeMayo Law Offices, Your North Carolina Law Firm™, at (877) 333-1000.
 We’ll start working on your case and get you on the road to recovery.